groupby/searchandiser-ui/README.md

         // disable updating results as you type
         // autoSearch: false,
         //
-        // when 'autoSearch' is off, searches will result in
+        // when 'autoSearch' is off and staticSearch is on, searches
-        // a redirect to the following url.
+        // redirect to 'searchUrl' and append query parameters
-        // defaults to 'search'
+        // staticSearch: false,
         // searchUrl: '/my/search/path',
         //
         // the query parameter to hold the search field